 Test and Repair

-to verify wiring circuits by operating the suspect component on a wide range of vehicle systems.
+Actuator testing is used to verify wiring circuits and component operation by operating suspect component.
 The actuator test function can allow some components to be thoroughly cleaned which may save replacement cost.

-Some components such as electronic fuel injectors , throttle bodies etc may need coding to the vehicle ecu
+Components such as electronic fuel injectors , throttle bodies etc may need coding adaptation to the vehicle ecu .

 Following repair work the fault code memory of the vehicle computer will need to be reset to clear stored fault codes.

 Mechanical Position and Speed sensors :